 Major Event Organizations.
-The continental associations of National Olympic Committees and other international multi-sport organizations that function as the ruling body for any continental, regional or other International Event.
+Organisations: The continental associations of National Olympic Committees and other international multi-sport organizationsorganisations that function as the ruling body for any continental, regional or other International Event.

-Marker.
-A compound, group of compounds or biological parameter(s) that indicates the Use of a Prohibited Substance or Prohibited Method.
+Marker: A compound, group of compounds or biological parametervariable(s) that indicates the Use of a Prohibited Substance or Prohibited Method.

-Metabolite.
-Any substance produced by a biotransformation process.
+Metabolite: Any substance produced by a biotransformation process.

-Minor.
-A natural Person who has not reached the age of majority as established by the applicable laws of his or her country of residence.
+Minor-: A natural Person who has not reached the age of majority as established by the applicable laws of his or her country of residence eighteen years.

-National Anti-Doping Organization.
-The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement antidoping rules, direct the collection of Samples, the management of test results, and the conduct of hearings, all at the national level.
+National Anti-Doping Organization: The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement anti-doping rules, direct the collection of Samples, the management of test results, and the conduct of hearings, all at the national level.
 This includes an entity which may be designated by multiple countries to serve as regional Anti-Doping Organization for such countries.
 If this designation has not been made by the competent public authority(ies), the entity shall be the country's National Olympic Committee or its designee.

-National Event.
-A sport Event involving international or national-level Athletes that is not an International Event.
+National Event: A sport Event or Competition involving International or National-Level Athletes that is not an International Event.

-National Federation.
-A national or regional entity which is a member of or is recognized by IFFEI as the entity governing the IF's sport in that nation or region.
+National Federation: A national or regional entity which is a member of or is $\frac{recognized}{recognised}$ by $\frac{recognized}{recognised}$ as the entity governing the $\frac{recognized}{recognised}$ sport in that nation or region.